Christopher Wright (archivist): British Library

 Christopher Wright joined the Department of Manuscripts in 1974.
 In 2002, as Curator of Modern Historical Papers, he found a letter regarding Captain Thomas Howard Goad's death at the Battle of Balaclava in the Charge of the Light Brigade, written by Captain Goad's brother Cornet George Goad.
-It matched a letter bequeathed to the library in the previous year, written by Captain Soame Jenyns to Capt Goad's other brother, Charles.
+It matched a letter bequeathed to the library in the previous year, written by Captain Soame Jenyns to Captain Goad's other brother, Charles.

 In 2003 he became Head of Manuscripts, until his retirement in October 2005.
 During this time, along with colleague Michelle Paull, he was responsible for researching the library's acquisition of the Sir Arthur Conan Doyle collection and preparing it for exhibition, and received the Anthony Powell papers from Michael Meredith of the Eton College Collections.

 In the 2006 New Year Honours, he was made an Officer of the Order of the British Empire.
 Speaking of his time as Head of Manuscripts following the award, he said, "I was caring for the national collection of manuscripts and acquiring them.
 We have had several exciting acquisitions during my time in charge, including the archive of Punch magazines.
 I think it acknowledges scholarship as worthwhile and it actually shows that work demanding patience and care is still important.
 One of the most satisfying parts of my job was that I was able to bring the collections to the general public through exhibitions."

-Following his retirement, he became Deputy Chairman of the Friends of the British Library on 6 February 2007, taking over from Dr Don Pritchard.
+Following his retirement, he became Deputy Chairman of the Friends of the British Library in February 2007, taking over from Don Pritchard.